icub-tech-iit/documentation/docs/icub_firmware/fw_toolchain/installing_mplab.md

 - Goto https://www.microchip.com/mplab/mplab-x-ide and browse down to "Downloads" section and download the latest version of MPLAB® X IDE driver for Windows (currently v5.40).
-- follow the instruction and default options
+- follow the instructions and default options

 ## Installing the MPLAB XC Compilers